cnobile2012/python-thunderborg/INSTALL.rst

 Create a VE (Virtual Environment) for your project.
 The VE name can be whatever you want and does not need to match the actual project's name, but it might be a good idea to keep it short so that you can remember it.
+Some of my scripts expect `tborg3` as the VE name, so if you use a different name you will need to change the name in the scripts.
 Also, you can use other versions of python besides 3.13.
 The `--system-site-packages` argument below is only needed if you intend to use the camera.

 .. code-block:: console